 Making money while you sleep has a beautiful ring to it.
-I mean, who wouldn’t want to be making some extra money while playing with the kids or while watching a game?

 Truly Passive Income Ideas

 These first ideas—which we call “truly” passive—require a one-time investment upfront and zero future effort.
 There’s no upkeep, no fuss, no muss.
 These are some of the easiest passive income ideas that you could implement.

 Alternative assets, or alternative investments, are much talked about these days.
 The volatility of the markets and extremely low-interest rates for the foreseeable future have many people looking for alternate options.